 Secondary infertility affects approximately 12% of women in the US, but it is not often discussed.
-Family size is personal - only you will know once your family is complete.
+The unanticipated stressor of secondary infertility can be a frustrating and painful experience as plans to increase family size do not go as planned.
 Some women experience secondary infertility once they have used all remaining frozen embryos from an IVF to try for baby number two.
 Other women may have had an easy time conceiving a first child and feel overwhelmed by the difficulty of trying to conceive a second child.
 Regardless of which path, many women report feeling misunderstood or dismissed by others in the desire to add to their family, stuck between the fertile and infertile world.
 Read more about secondary infertility here.

 - Continue to live your life: infertility does not have to define you.

 - Honor your own needs during the fertility process.

 - Turn toward your partner for support, not away.

 - Respect differences in coping styles between you and your partner.

 - Utilize caring, empathetic friends and family members for support.

 - Express your true thoughts and feelings through individual therapy or couples counseling.